Why Don’t Anti-Malware Tools Work Better?

 Question: I’ve been an independent computer repair tech for over 12 years now.
 The question I get the most (and have the hardest time answering) is this: how come my antivirus program didn’t stop me from getting this virus?
 When you’re installing AVG, the program says that only 3% of today’s security problems are caused by traditional viruses.
 Is this true?
 Is it true for the other antivirus programs as well?

-In other words, why don’t anti-malware tools work better than we want or even expect them to? :-)
+In other words, why don’t anti-malware tools work better?
+Why don’t they work the way we expect them to?

 But there’s a kernel of truth in AVG’s statement.
 No matter what program you run, there’s still a chance your computer will get infected.